The Dictionary Definitions of Emergent & Curriculum:

 At school we believe that computers can be used for research, for communication, and for expression.
 We frequently use the school laptops to look up some tidbit of information we couldn't find in a book, or to find a video of some type of insect or musical instrument that the children have never seen but are curious about.
 The computers are always used with a teacher, who can use the opportunity to talk about search engines, about finding trusted sources of information, about avoiding advertisements, about how careful one must be with the computer itself, or about other topics that may come up.
 These concepts, along with the idea that computers are helpful tools, are then explored and experienced in a meaningful and safe context.
 As for communication, we use the computers to show the children pictures of events so that we can reflect on our experiences together, we show them short videos of themselves, and sometimes we might send an email together if it is relevant (such as a note inviting parents to an event).
 As an example, we once took a video of a group of children putting on a puppet show for the first time and then let them review the video so that they could see what improvements they wanted to make (one particular puppet kept slipping behind the stage, which they could then see once they became the audience).
 In addition, we also hope to expose children (as appropriate) to programs like word processors, paintshop, and digital photo progams so that they have additional means for expressing themselves.
 For example, we have discovered that some children who might not have the fine motor skills to write well, but who are interested in letters will get excited about learning to spell by using a word processor, which will in turn help them learn to read and write.

-Ultimately, these guided experiences with technology at an early age will help children to become computer literate and will help them understand the many ways that computers can be helpful tools.
+Ultimately, these guided experiences with technology will allow children to become computer literate and will help them understand the many ways that computers can be useful tools.